luazhizhan/learn-elm/curriculum/trainer.md

 ## Pattern Matching
 Go through these 2 sections together
 Do Api exercise
-- Teach for student to expose Response(..)
+- Teach student to expose Response(..)
 - Tag String to Loaded and Error and return the string Do Route exercise

-Focus on the difference between Custom Type, Type variant, Type variable, Type alias (also Record type)
+Focus on the difference between Custom Type, Type variant, Type associated variant, Type variable, Type alias (also Record type)

 # Error Handling
 ## Maybe
-Do from  `findByName`  in User Exercise
+Do `findByName` & `findByEmail` in User Exercise
-Do `getFemaleUsers` in User exercise
-- Trainer to add Maybe Gender and show the compiler errors and fix it
+- Trainer to add Maybe Gender and show the compiler errors and fix it Do `getFemaleUsers` in User Exercise

 ```elm
 -- Discuss Maybe Type vs Custom Type